RasaHQ/rasa/docs/user-guide/building-assistants.rst

 ML based policies give your assistant the chance not to fail, whereas if they are not used your assistant will definitely fail, like in state machine based dialogue systems.

-These types of unexpected user behaviors are something our `EmbeddingPolicy <https://blog.rasa.com/attention-dialogue-and-learning-reusable-patterns/>`_ deals with very well.
+These types of unexpected user behaviors are something our `TEDPolicy <https://blog.rasa.com/unpacking-the-ted-policy-in-rasa-open-source/>`_ deals with very well.
 It can learn to bring the user back on track after some interjections during the main user goal the user is trying to complete.
 For example, in the conversation below (extracted from a conversation on `Rasa X <https://rasa.com/docs/rasa-x/user-guide/review-conversations/>`__):